Skip to main content

 Aside from the simplicity of making an egg curry, eggs are an excellent source of protein and healthy omega-3 fatty acids, depending on the quality of eggs you purchase.
 If you serve eggs with rice or bread, you have a balanced meal with all of your three macronutrients.
 You’ve got bonus points if you’re using bread with atta flour, such as roti, but to make the restaurant experience, I personally would serve with rumali roti or naan.
 That’s just me though!

-Let’s review what we’ll need to make this Restaurant-Style Egg Curry.
+Let’s review what we’ll need to make this Indian Egg Curry.
 You can make an exquisite egg curry without too many ingredients!

 • Eggs